lkilpatrick/gitstream-mkdocs/docs/31_examples.md

 :octicons-tag-24: Minimal version: 1.0

-Automatically require 2 reviewers for PRs that changes core functionlity.
+Automatically require 2 reviewers for PRs that changes core functionality.

 Edit your .cm/gitstream.cm to include the following: